JSFoundation/TAC/Moderation-Policy.md

 ### Modifications to This Policy

-Modifications to this policy are made through normal [CB motion and vote][].
+Modifications to this policy are made through normal [TAC motion and vote][].
 Any Collaborator may submit a PR proposing changes to this policy.
-Those PRs must be labeled using the `CB-agenda` label.
+Those PRs must be labeled using the `TAC-agenda` label.

 [jQuery Foundation Code of Conduct]: https://jquery.org/conduct/
 [GitHub's access permissions documentation]: https://help.github.com/articles/what-are-the-different-access-permissions/
-[jQuery Foundation Collaboration Board]: https://github.com/jquery-foundation/CB/
+[jQuery Foundation Technical Advisory Committee]: https://github.com/jquery-foundation/TAC/
 [Code of Conduct Committee]: https://jquery.org/conduct/committee/
 [Escalation to the CoC Committee]: #escalation-to-the-coc-committee
 [conduct@jquery.org]: mailto:conduct@jquery.org